coursetable/coursetable/README.md

       /Applications/XAMPP/xamppfiles/bin/mysql -h 127.0.0.1 -u root < (where you downloaded)/coursetable.sql
       ```

-3. Wait a few seconds until the command finishes.
+3. Wait up to a minute until the command finishes.
 4. Visit http://localhost/phpmyadmin, where you should now see the `yaleplus` and `yale_advanced_oci` databases.

 #### Build and generate data files